corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 4.0.0 Update for Stellaris version 3.3 "Libra"
     * Jobs and districts are no longer full-file overwrites!
     * Only the relevant `planet_farmer` and `planet_miner` jobs are overridden (but not Angler since the Anglers civic cannot be combined with Agrarian/Lithorian Idyll)
+    * No longer conflicts with [Enslaved Technician Job Priority Fix](https://steamcommunity.com/workshop/filedetails/?id=2484702578), but also no longer contains the same fix
     * All rural districts are still overridden in order to apply the +capacity/+building slot bonus to them, but now only the ringworld farming district is overridden instead of all of them
     * Integrate additional changes from 3.3 to overridden content